“They are so many, and our country is so small, where will we find room to bury them all?”

 The Winter War (30 November 1939 – 13 March 1940)

 The harsh winter conditions in Finland, including heavy snow and freezing temperatures, proved challenging for the Soviet troops who were not well-prepared for the terrain.
-The Finnish soldiers, on the other hand, utilized their knowledge of the land and employed guerilla tactics to their advantage.
+The Finnish soldiers on the other hand utilized their knowledge of the land and employed guerilla tactics to their advantage.

-One of the most famous aspects of the Winter War was the defense of the Mannerheim Line, a defensive fortification built by the Finns along the border with the Soviet Union.
+One of the most famous aspects of the Winter War was the defence of the Mannerheim Line, a defensive fortification built by the Finns along the border with the Soviet Union.
 The line played a crucial role in slowing down the Soviet advance and inflicting heavy casualties on the invading forces.

 Despite their brave resistance, Finland was eventually forced to cede territory to the Soviet Union in the Moscow Peace Treaty signed on March 13, 1940.
 The Winter War had a significant impact on both countries, shaping their future relationships and strategies during World War II.